 It is essential to have onboard communication to ensure welfare while boating.
 A boater must secure two types of waterproof communication tools to use in case of emergencies.

 Cellular Phones provide convenience in terms of keeping in touch with land-based people.
-The downside of this type of communication equipment is, it’s usually not water-resistant and has a limited reception range.
+Also, the downside of this type of communication equipment is, that it’s usually not water-resistant and has a limited reception range.

 These types of devices are usually used for personal and non-commercial use.
 It has a range of 1-2 miles, best to use while communicating with people onboard.

 Boaters use this device to access two-way radio communication.
-It has around 40 channel frequencies.
+Also, it has around 40 channel frequencies.
 It has a capacity range of up to five miles.

 It is a type of communication system utilizing a small portable telephone.
-One example of this satellite communication is Iridium.
+Also, one example of this satellite communication is Iridium.
 It transmits voice phone calls.

 It is the primary communication tool used in boats all over the United States.
 It is mainly used to communicate the following: